RubyQianru/Dynamic-Web/README.md

 To develop this document, you can follow the steps provided below:
 1. Create a fork of this project on Github
-2.ping the author of this repo via Github Issues to see if they are looking for contributions on the specific feature you're looking to add
-3. Open the file in VS Code
+2. Open the file in VS Code
-4. Click **Go Live** on the bottom right of your VS Code window
+3. Click **Go Live** on the bottom right of your VS Code window

 ### Deployment

 This project is hosted on Glitch.
-Link - []
+Link - [https://coal-amazing-appliance.glitch.me]

 ## Built with